anthonytoumaibrahim/vibe/README.md

 - As a user, I want to create and customize my own 2D avatar on Vibe to reflect my personality and preferences.
 By personalizing my avatar's appearance and style, I can express myself creatively.
 - As a user, I want to unwind and relax on Vibe, escaping from the stresses of daily life.
 Whether it's through casual chats with friends, participating in fun activities, or joining chat rooms.
+- As a user, I want to be able to report inappropriate content that might appear on my feed to keep my experience fun and stress-free.

 ### Premium User Stories

 - As a Premium user, I want to have access to exclusive and advanced 2D avatar items so that I can stand out within the community.
+- As a Premium user, I want priority access to new features and updates to experience the latest enhancements before regular users.
-- As a Premium user, I want to be first-in-line in customer support.
+- As a Premium user, I want the ability to customize my profile theme and layouts for a more personalized experience.

 ### Admin Stories

-- As an admin, I want to oversee, moderate and manage the chatrooms on Vibe, to ensure that they remain active, engaging, and free from inappropriate content or behavior.
+- As an admin, I want to manage users on Vibe, and ban them if they break the rules to maintain a safe and respectful community.
-- As an admin, I want to manage users on Vibe, and ban them if they break the rules.
+- As an admin, I want to handle user reports to ensure that the website remains free of inappropriate or harmful content.

 <br><br>